fmagaud/fmagaud.github.io/index.md

 # How did the creation of this movement impacted the other races ?

 Let's begin our analysis by checking the impact of the Black Lives Matter movement on the arrests of White people in L.A..
-TWe all agress that the movement aims at reducing the eradicating white supremacy.
+We all agrees that the movement aims at reducing the racial disparities and at eradicating white supremacy.
+The Black Lives Matter movement should therefore not impact so much the arrestation trend of white people right ?

- - #### white people arrestation trends.
+ADD GRAPH COMPARISON OF MEANS BEFORE AND AFTER

+With a first look on the data, we can see that there is quite a difference between the mean of arrestations before and after July 2013.
+That's not what we were expecting...
+Before jumping to any conclusion, we should have a look at the representation of the segmented regression analysis.

+ADD GRAPH OF THE SRA WITH THE COMPARISON OF WHITE AND BLACK ARREST

+Well that's unfortunate...
+We find a similar trend for the arrests of White people and for African Americans...

  - #### hispanic people arrestation trends.

 ___